 - To develop a theoretical understanding of hypothesis testing.

 - To develop a theoretical understanding of nonparametric methods.

 - To develop a theoretical understanding of basic Bayesian methods.

 A theoretical treatment of statistical inference, including sufficiency, estimation, testing, regression, analysis of variance, and chi-square tests.

 Dr. Laura Simon is the primary author of the materials for this course and has taught this course in residence several semesters.

-Students must have immediate access to a printer/scanner in order to scan handwritten assignments into .pdf documents and upload them into Canvas.
+Students must have immediate access to an external trackpad and stylus in order to markup assignment .pdf documents and upload them into Canvas.